AFactor/core-lib/readme.md

 5. Product version has also been tokenized.
 So update the job-configuration.json with those parameters accordingly.

 6. Run the command 'npm run publish-products'.
 It will publish only those products which are to be published as we have given the feature of publish individual products rather than the whole products in the artifact.
 This can be done by applying flag deploy:true to those products which are to be published.

+7. Before publishing the product , it will check the versions of the product which are already published , if the version which we want to publish is higher than the published version by 1 , it will hot replace the existing product with the new version product.

 ### Changes to be made